-The Student Financial Services Office may request additional documentation to support the student's request for financial assistance.
+The Student Financial Services Office may request additional documentation to verify information provided on the FAFSA.
 The student and his/her parents may be required to submit signed and dated copies of their Federal Income Tax Returns (1040).
-The student's financial aid package cannot be finalized until all requested documentation has been received by the Student Financial Services Office.
+The student's financial aid package will not be complete until all requested documentation has been received and reviewed by the Student Financial Services Office.
 In addition, all student loan borrowers must attend an entrance and exit counseling session, during which the student will be advised on his/her loan obligations.

 STUDENT ELIGIBILITY REQUIREMENTS

-Financial aid will be distributed to the student

-based upon the student's financial need.
-All

-students seeking financial assistance must

-file a FAFSA with the Federal Processor.
-The

-FAFSA form is used to determine the

-student's financial need.
+Financial aid will be distributed to the student based upon the student's financial need.
+All students seeking financial assistance must file a FAFSA with the Federal Processor.
+The FAFSA form is used to determine the student's financial need.

-Financial need is the difference between the cost of the student's education (tuition and fees, room and board, travel and personal expenses) and the total contribution expected from the student and his/her family.
+Financial need is the difference between the cost of the student's education (tuition and fees, room and board, books, supplies, transportation and personal expenses) and the total contribution expected from the student and his/her family.
 The student's total family contribution is based on an analysis of the information which the student supplied on the FAFSA.
-Among the items considered are total family income, assets, the number of people in the household, the number of family members in college, and the student's own resources, such as earnings, savings, and untaxed income for which the student may qualify.
+Among the items considered are total family income, assets, the number of people in the house-hold, the number of siblings in college, and the student's own resources, such as earnings, savings, and untaxed income which the student may receive.
 Johnson & Wales University also considers these items when determining eligibility for University funds.